 What are Dr. Sock Soothers?

 Dr. Sock Soothers are a popular compression garment backed by lot of bold claims.
 But are these one-size-fits-all socks a one-size-fits-all solution?
+What if you need wide calf support socks?

 If you have never heard of Dr. Sock Soothers, this is what you need to know: They look like toe-less ankle socks and are supposed to be a panacea for foot ailments.
 Plantar fasciatis?
 Gone!
 Swelling?
 Nada!
 Poor circulation?
 Vanquished!